 By default, DBeaver is not available on the AlmaLinux 8 base repository.
 Now we run the following command to download the latest DBeaver RPM file from the official page:

 Then, install the DBeaver Community Edition package using the following command below:

 Before launching the DBeaver service, you may first need to create a database and database user to connect to.
 For this example, I’ll use the MariaDB database server.

-Log in to MariaDB shell as root user and create a test database to connect from the DBeaver Database tool:
+Log in to the MariaDB shell as a root user and create a test database to connect from the DBeaver Database tool:

 $ mysql -u root -p Enter password: Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 48 Server version: 10.4.12-MariaDB-1:11.3.11+maria~bionic-log mariadb.org binary distribution Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 MariaDB [(none)]> CREATE DATABASE idroot_db; MariaDB [(none)]> CREATE USER 'idroot_user'@'localhost' IDENTIFIED BY 'Your-Strong-Password'; MariaDB [(none)]> GRANT ALL PRIVILEGES ON idroot_db.* TO 'idroot_user'@'localhost'; MariaDB [(none)]> FLUSH PRIVILEGES; MariaDB [(none)]> QUIT;

 Once successfully installed, now launch the activities search bar and type “